christianpflugradt/virtuallet/README.md

 ### Implementation challenges

-This is a list of of aspects that must be considered when implementing Virtuallet in an arbitrary programming language.
+This is a list of aspects that must be considered when implementing Virtuallet in an arbitrary programming language.
 These aspects can be more or less challenging depending on the language and how experienced one is with it.
  * opening a connection to a sqlite database
  * executing parametrized statements against a sqlite database
  * querying multiple rows from a sqlite database